-Every transaction the digital euro has undergone must be stored with the euro to combat double-spending.
+Every transaction a digital euro has undergone must be stored with the euro to combat double-spending.
 To find the user that double-spent a euro, the details of the malicious transaction must be known to retrieve the identity of the double-spender, as shown in [26].
 This scheme stores the required information as a GS proof.
 By storing the information in a zero-knowledge proof, participants in later transactions, or the bank, cannot deduce any information related to the transaction from the proof.
 They can, however, verify if the proofs and thus the transactions are valid.
 During a transaction, the spender and the receiver collaborate to create a GS proof, which is stored with the digital euro.

-To start a transaction the receiver generates a random t and sends the randomization elements $g_2^t$ , $v^t$ , $g_1^{-t}$ and $u^{-t}$ to the spender, whilst keeping t secret.
+To start a transaction the receiver generates a random t and sends the randomization elements g_2^t , v^t , g_1^{-t} and u^{-t} to the spender, whilst keeping t secret.
 This prevents the spender from deciding on all randomness and trying to obfuscate double-spending by using the same randomness for two transactions with the same digital euro.
-The spender will use these randomization elements when creating the GS proof for the transaction.
+When the same randomization is used in two transactions with the same token, the proofs for those transactions are the same, hiding the double-spending.
+The spender will use these randomization elements given by the receiver when creating the GS proof for the transaction.

-The target of the proof, T, depends on whether the digital euro is spent earlier.
-When the euro has not been spent before, the target is $T = e(g_1, g_2)^{\sigma}$ .
-Otherwise, after i transactions the target can be computed as $T_i = e(g_1, g_2)^{T{i-1}}$ .
+The target of the proof for transaction i, T_i , depends on whether the digital euro is spent earlier.
+When the euro has not been spent before, the target is $T_0 = e(g_1, g_2)^{\sigma}$.
+Otherwise, after i transactions the target can be computed as $T_i = e(g_1, g_2)^{T{i-1}}$.
 This way, the targets of the proofs can be used to describe a chain of transactions, in which the current proof links to the previous proof.

-With this target, the spender can compute $y = \frac{T}{x}$ and $Y = g_2^y$ , in which x is the spender's private key.
-The spender can now use the GS proof, to prove $e(g_1^x, g_2^y)$ .
-Note that $g_1^x$ is equal to the spender's public key.
-Additionally, due to the property of bilinearity, $e(g_1^x, g_2^y) = e(g_1, g_2)^{xy} = e(g_1, g_2)^T$ .
+With this target, the spender can compute $y=\frac{T_i}{x}$ and $Y=g_2^y$, in which x is the spender's private key.
+The spender can now use the GS proof, to prove $e(g_1^x,g_2^y)$.
+Note that g_1^x is equal to the spender's public key.
+Additionally, due to the property of bilinearity, $e(g_1^x,g_2^y)=e(g_1,g_2)^{T_i}$.

-The value of s in the proof is set to the inverse of $t{prev}$ , the t used in the previous transaction to provide the randomization elements.
+The value of s in the proof is set to the inverse of t{prev} , the t used in the previous transaction to provide the randomization elements.
 This implies that the spender must know the value of t used during the last transaction and cannot generate a valid proof if he does not.
-For the first transaction, no $t{prev}$ is available.
+For the first transaction, no t{prev} is available.
 However, the spender in the first transaction can use the t used in the withdrawal phase as he is the withdrawer.

 To prevent the receiver from creating valid proofs by changing the values of t after the transaction, the spender also computes an additional signature.
-This is a Schnorr signature constructed with signing key r used to create GS proof and signs the value of $g_1^{-t}$ .
+This is a Schnorr signature constructed with signing key r used to create GS proof and signs the value of g_1^{-t} .
 This signature only has to be shown in the next transaction.
-The next receiver can verify this signature as the decryption key $g^r$ is provided in the GS of the current transaction as $c_1$ .
+The next receiver can verify this signature as the decryption key g^r is provided in the GS of the current transaction as c_1 .

-The spender sends the values of $v^s$ and Y together with the proof elements, the signature received in the previous transaction and the signature of the current transaction to the receiver.
-With these, the receiver can verify the proof, if e(X,Y)=T, check if $d_2$ is constructed correctly and verify the signatures.
+The spender sends the values of v^s and Y together with the proof elements, the signature received in the previous transaction and the signature of the current transaction to the receiver.
+With these, the receiver can verify the proof, if e(X,Y)=T, check if d_2 is constructed correctly and verify the signatures.